rabollig/php-imap-backup/README.md

 *There is no restore function yet!!*  I will build that if we ever need to recover data.

+The script does not download unseen messages, therefore, mail does not get backed up until it is read.
+This is to prevent the script from marking mail already read.
+Probably not an issue for most users, but if you don't check mail often, you might not be very well protected.

 The script does temporarily write mail to the disk unencrypted.
 Given that the account password is in plain text, I don't see this as the biggest threat.